 Stage 1: Memex Cloud:

-- Optionally, you can self-host everything to stay in full control of all our data
+- In the future you’ll be able to self-host everything to stay in full control of all our data

 We want to incentivise people to build different versions of Memex, that serve other users than we have in mind much better than we could ever do with the focus we have.
 For that we have Memex (Cloud) being open source, but also give developers a business model by making Memex Cloud Infrastructure open source and easy to deploy as well.